SkymanOne/folidity/reports/main.typ

 }
 ```

 These functions are prefixed with the `view(StateName v)` tokens that indicate what state the function accesses.
-These functions also do not require any attributes since they are public by default and can not be used for instantiation.
+They do not require any attributes since they are public by default and can not be used for instantiation.

 Finally, Folidity offers `struct` and `enum` declarations resembling the ones in Rust.
 They can be used as a type in the variable or field type annotations.

 == Formal Verification

-Formal verification is one of the unique features of Folidity.
-The grammar is structured with first-class support for formal verification in mind.
-Therefore, the compiler can imply and prove certain mathematical and functional properties of the program directly from the code without the need to perform any context translations like its done in the aforementioned solutions.
+Folidity's grammar is structured with first-class support for formal verification in mind.
+Therefore, the compiler can imply and prove certain mathematical and functional properties of the program directly from the code without the need to perform any context translations like it is done in the aforementioned solutions.

-This chapter illustrates a couple of examples how model consistency and constraint satisfiability can be directly proven directly from the source code of a typical Folidity program.
+This chapter illustrates a couple of examples of how model consistency and constraint satisfiability can be directly proven directly from the source code of a typical Folidity program.

 === Model consistency